beancount/docs/docs/beancount_v3.md

 ## Appendix<a id="appendix"></a>

-*More core ideas for v3 that came about during discussions after the fact.*
+*More core ideas for Vnext that came about during discussions after the fact.*

 ### Customizable Booking<a id="customizable-booking"></a>